RobotLeopard86/CacaoEngine/README.md

 Citrus Engine is licensed under the Citrus Software License 1.0, which can be found in the licenses folder, in addition to all licenses for third-party code

 ## Contributing
+### WARNING: Citrus Engine currently only builds on Linux.
 To develop for Citrus Engine, simply clone the repository and make sure to use the --recursive flag.
 Visual Studio Code is the preferred environment, so download that [here](https://code.visualstudio.com).
 You can use the `make` command to build everything.
 For reference, CitrusEngine is the actual core engine, while CitrusPlayground is a sandbox for using the engine.
 Happy coding!